top of page

 Articles

-I’m putting this out as a look back on how 2019 unfolded, maybe as just a rambling summary of the year’s events or maybe somehow mentally therapeutic for me.
+I’m putting this out as a look back on how my year unfolded, maybe as just a rambling summary of the year’s events or maybe somehow mentally therapeutic for me.
 Not really sure which, but here goes…

 When you put the lights on first, (like setting annual goals and challenge, yet attainable) it give basic form and symmetry to the tree.
 You move the lights around (as you do with life’s priorities) when you stand back and observe your initial efforts.